-Next National Bartender DayFriday, 2 December 2022
+Next National Bartender DayFriday, 6 December 2024

 Bartenders also have to keep an eye on customers to make sure everyone is safe and behaving.
 It is definitely not an easy job, and it takes someone special to do it, so it's no surprise that Bartenders have a special day to celebrate them.

 National Bartender Day was created in 2011 by the spirits brand Sailor Jerry, who thought that Bartenders in America deserved to have a glass raised in their honor.
 They have also been petitioning for this to be a day off for Bartenders.

 Customers often feel safe talking to their bartender, as they feel that they have someone who cares about their problems.
 At the same time, bartenders often also have the job of protecting people who come up to them at the bar because they want to get away from an unsafe situation.

 There are also competitions organized by Sailor Jerry for National Bartender Day where people can vote to elect the best bartender in America.
-The brand also visits bars across the country to give barmen and women free food and a taxi ride home.
+The brand also visits bars across the country to give bartenders and women free food and a taxi ride home.

 How to Celebrate National Bartender Day

 All that this day requires to be celebrated is that you show some appreciation for the bartenders in your life.
-You can pay your favorite bartender a visit and have a conversation with them where you're the one providing a friendly ear and listen to their frustrations instead.
+You can pay your favorite bartender a visit and have a conversation with them where you're the one providing a friendly ear and listening to their frustrations instead.
 In the end, don't forget to leave them a very generous tip to thank them for their amazing service.

 Few Fun Facts